a nurse is explaining to a patient the difference between primary and secondary immunodeficiency disorders and explains that secondary immunodeficienc

 ATI Pathophysiology Exam 2

-1. A healthcare provider is explaining to a patient the difference between primary and secondary immunodeficiency disorders and explains that secondary immunodeficiencies (select all that apply):
+1. A healthcare provider is explaining to a patient the difference between primary and secondary immunodeficiency disorders and explains that secondary immunodeficiencies (select ONE that does not apply):

 Rationale: The correct statements about secondary immunodeficiencies are that they may develop after viral infections, following immunosuppressive therapies, and are caused by superimposed conditions.
 Choice B ('Develop before birth') is incorrect because secondary immunodeficiencies do not develop before birth.
 They are acquired later in life.
 Therefore, the correct answers are A, C, and D.